Do Braces Hurt?

 What is this feeling?

 The mouth is a very sensitive part of the body.
 For any type of braces, adding new brackets, wires, and other appliances to the teeth may cause an orthodontic patient some occasional discomfort.
 But most people don’t understand or even care why they are feeling this way.
-Discomfort associated with orthodontic treatment with braces may be caused by a variety of factors:
+Discomfort associated with this orthodontic treatment may be caused by a variety of factors:

 - Irritation inside the mouth: Your mouth will need a few days to adjust once your new braces have been fitted and your teeth and gums are interacting with your appliances for the first time.
 These new additions to your teeth require your mouth to get comfortable with their presence.
 However, once the two are comfortable, the irritation will ease over time.

 - Broken bracket: Your braces are constantly working.
 Because of this, there is always a possibility that something can break.
 Broken brackets should be expected, and they happen to almost everyone at least once during treatment.
-This can cause some pain and irritation because the broken bracket may poke at or tear the delicate surfaces in the mouth (especially if you have traditional metal braces).
+This can cause some pain and irritation because the broken bracket may poke at or tear the delicate surfaces in the mouth (especially if you have traditional metal ones).
 If this occurs, make an appointment with Dr. Barry Glaser and Glaser Orthodontics as soon as possible to fix the problem and make sure no further problems or pain occurs.

 How do I keep my braces comfortable?